This is an AI translated post.

 Select Language

-Samsung Chemical announced that it will mass-produce carbon nanotube (CNT) pellicles for use in next-generation lithography equipment for semiconductor manufacturing.
-This mass production will be carried out by installing production facilities at its Iwakuni Otaki Plant (Waki-cho, Yamaguchi Prefecture) in Japan, which is scheduled to be completed in December 2025.
-The annual production capacity is expected to be 5,000 sheets, with the investment amount not disclosed.
+Samsung Chemical announced that it will begin mass production of carbon nanotube (CNT) pellicles used in next-generation lithography equipment for semiconductor manufacturing.
+This mass production involves installing production facilities at the Iwakuni Otaki Plant (Waki-cho, Yamaguchi Prefecture) in Japan, scheduled for completion in December 2025.
+The annual production capacity is 5,000 sheets, and the investment scale has not been disclosed.

-Samsung Chemical's CNT pellicle mass production is aimed at responding to the growing demand for advanced semiconductors.
-Pellicles are thin protective films attached to the surface of photomasks (semiconductor circuit base plates) to prevent scratches and dust from adhering, thereby improving the productivity of the exposure process.
+Samsung Chemical's mass production of CNT pellicles is aimed at addressing the growing demand for advanced semiconductors.
+Pellicles are thin protective films attached to the surface of photomasks (semiconductor circuit wafers) to prevent scratches and dust from adhering, thereby improving the productivity of the lithography process.

-Recently, as the use of artificial intelligence (AI) accelerates, semiconductors that handle data processing are demanding high-speed processing capabilities and low power consumption.
-To meet these demands, ultra-fine patterning of circuit lines is essential, and the adoption of extreme ultraviolet (EUV) lithography technology for forming fine-patterned circuits is being expanded in earnest.
+Recently, with the accelerated utilization of artificial intelligence (AI), semiconductors responsible for data processing are facing demands for high-speed processing capabilities and low power consumption.
+To meet these demands, ultra-fine patterning of circuit lines is essential, leading to the active adoption of extreme ultraviolet (EUV) lithography technology for forming fine circuits.

-Samsung Chemical plans to respond to this demand by commercializing CNT pellicles that have high transmittance and light resistance suitable for the EUV exposure environment.
-This mass production decision is expected to further intensify competition in the semiconductor industry within Japan.
+Samsung Chemical plans to address these demands by commercializing CNT pellicles with high transmittance and light resistance suitable for the EUV lithography environment.
+This decision to mass-produce is expected to further intensify competition within the semiconductor industry in Japan.